bguiz/angular-ember-compare/content/mvc/models.md

 Both Ember Model and Ember RESTless provide good alternatives to Ember Data if you want a "managed" approach, but want more flexibility than Ember Data allows.
-The Ember without Ember Data approach works well best when your app does not need a "managed" approach at all.
+The Ember without Ember Data approach works well best when your application does not need a "managed" approach at all.

 Overall, when it comes to sync'ing models with a server,